eaftest/website-1/manufacturers/la-pavoni/lever-basics.md

 Don't forget to read through the [Dr. Pavoni section](http://www.francescoceccarelli.eu/La_Pavoni/Dr_Pavoni/overview.htm) while you're looking at Francesco's site - while it's old and in some places out of date for the latest machines, it's a wealth of detailed information about how to maintain and repair La Pavoni lever machines.

-_**"Basically we all have a bought an expensive tea kettle."**_ - Dr. Pavoni (George Fitzgerald) {: .text-center }
+_"Basically we all have a bought an expensive tea kettle."_ - Dr. Pavoni (George Fitzgerald) {: .text-center }

-&nbsp;

-Another great resource is the La Pavoni Owners Group on Facebook - they're a welcoming and friendly bunch, and they have a full list of useful resources from group members at [lpowners.org](https://lpowners.org). **Note:** Accessing these resources requires that you are part of the group.
+Another great resource is the La Pavoni Owners Group on Facebook - they're a welcoming and friendly bunch, and they have a full list of useful resources from group members at [lpowners.org](https://lpowners.org).
+It's worth noting that accessing these resources requires that you are part of the Facebook group.
 You don't need to actually own a La Pavoni to join, but you need a Facebook account and an admin has to manually review your joining application.

 ### Europiccola - A Brief History